kevin07696/RockPaperScissor/README.md

 # RockPaperScissor
-A Project to improve on my Javascript development
+A Project for the game rock, paper, scissor that lives on the console.